-	There are many ways the severity, or seriousness, of an injury could be assessed.
-Using the available data, three measures of the severity of hospitalised injuries are:
+There are many ways the severity, or seriousness, of an injury can be measured.
+Some of the ways to measure the severity of hospitalised injuries are:

 Note: Includes admissions that are transfers from 1 hospital to another or transfers from 1 admitted care type to another within the same hospital, except where care involves rehabilitation procedures.

-Over 13,700 injury hospitalisations (2.5% of all cases) involved a stay in an intensive care unit (ICU) in 2018–19.
-Intentional self-harm and drowning and submersion were the causes most likely to result in ICU time (Figure 8).
+Almost 12,900 injury hospitalisations (2.2% of all cases) involved a stay in an intensive care unit (ICU) in 2020–21.
+Injuries due to intentional self-harm and undetermined intent were most likely to result in time in an ICU (Figure 8).

-In 2018–19, the head and neck was the body part most often identified as the principal site of injury in hospitalisations (Figure 9).
-To some extent this may reflect the inherently serious nature of head and neck injuries.
+In 2020–21, the head or neck was the body part most often identified as the main site of injury in hospitalisations (Figure 10).
+To some extent this probably reflects the serious nature of head and neck injuries.

-The various causes tend to lead to different types of injury outcomes.
-Figure 10 shows the three most common body parts injured for some of the most common cause categories.
+Different causes tend to lead to different parts of the body being injured.
+Figure 11 shows the three most common body parts injured for some of the most common cause categories.

 For more detail, see Data table A11.

+Different causes tend to lead to different types of injury.
 Fractures were the most common type of injury overall and across many cause categories.
 Open wounds and soft tissue injuries were the next most common overall.
-Figure 11 shows the most common types of injury in hospitalisations for selected causes.
+Figure 12 shows the most common types of injury in hospitalisations for selected causes.

 For more detail, see Data table A10.

-In 2018–19, among Aboriginal and Torres Strait Islander people, there were over 29,600 injury hospitalisations and 500 deaths.
-Falls and assault were the two most common causes of injury hospitalisations (Table 1); suicide was the most common cause of injury deaths (Table 2).
+Among Aboriginal and Torres Strait Islander people, there were 33,600 hospitalisations for injury in 2020–21, and 520 deaths in 2019–20.
+Falls and assault were the two most common causes of injury that led to hospitalisations (Table 1); suicide was the most common cause of injury deaths (Table 2).

 Indigenous males, compared with Indigenous females (age-standardised) were:

-Injury hospitalisation rates among Indigenous Australians were highest for the 25–44 age group (Figure 12).
+Injury hospitalisation rates were highest for Indigenous Australians in the 25–44 age group (Figure 13).